 I am a mental health and substance abuse therapist.
 My therapeutic approach focuses on healing the mind, body, and spirit.
 Therapy is a collaborative process in which my clients and I seek to better understand obstacles interfering with overall well-being.
 Together, we focus on their strengths, abilities, talents and resources — promoting the positive.
 I additionally integrate proven therapeutic techniques within a supportive environment so clients can attain their personal goals.
 I enjoy working with children, adolescents, adults and families for a variety of mental health concerns, including the following — among many others: depression, anxiety, substance abuse, eating disorders, adjustment, trauma, anger management and relationship difficulties.
 I not only see clients in our Menasha office, but also works with Samaritan’s resident therapists as their training coordinator.

 Hello!
-I’m Missy, and I am a resident mental health therapist.
+I’m Missy.
+I’m a licensed clinical social worker.
 I believe it’s important to get to know and understand my clients and the environment in which they live, work and play in order to help them address concerns and bring about healing.
 I additionally enjoy working collaboratively with clients to help them identify and use their strengths to overcome the difficulty and challenges that they are facing.
-I work with children, adolescents and adults experiencing a variety of mental health concerns including: anxiety, depression, adjustment issues, life transitions and relationship difficulties.
-I serve clients in our Menasha and New London locations.
+I work with children, adolescents and adults experiencing a variety of mental health concerns including: anxiety, depression, adjustment issues, eating disorders, life transitions and relationship difficulties.

 I look forward to meeting new clients and working with you to find healing from anxiety and depression.
 I have over 20 years of experience and enjoy working with marriage concerns, parenting challenges, finding creative solutions to family conflict, and helping individuals increase their confidence and faith in themselves.
 I am a person of faith and open to hearing how your sense of spirituality might give a spark of hope to your healing journey.
 Finally, I believe humor and imagination are powerful tools to make our lives better and hope we can make this journey to wholeness a creative endeavor we will enjoy together.